xiangyuT/ComfyUI-Hunyuan3d-2-1/README.md

 * **[kijai](https://github.com/kijai/ComfyUI-Hunyuan3DWrapper)** — Original wrapper developer
 * TrueMike, Agee, Palindar, and the vibrant Discord community
 * Tencent team for the incredible [Hunyuan3D-2.1](https://github.com/Tencent-Hunyuan/Hunyuan3D-2.1) model

----

-If you'd like, I can help generate a quick start guide or usage examples next!
-Would you want that?